slothsh/slothsh/README.md

 ### 👯 Collaboration

-I come from an audio background, so naturally I'd love to work on any projects that have their applications in audio!
+I come from an audio background, so naturally I'd like to work on any projects that have their applications in audio!
 Plugins, real-time audio, etc.
 If you've got any ideas, or are already championing the next project that's going revolutionise the space, then I'd love to hear about it.